citusdata/citus_docs/reference/configuration.rst

 * **task-tracker:** The task-tracker executor is well suited for long running, complex queries which require shuffling of data across worker nodes and efficient resource management.

-This parameter can be set at run-time and is effective on the master.
+This parameter can be set at run-time and is effective on the coordinator.
 For more details about the executors, you can visit the :ref:`distributed_query_executor` section of our documentation.

 Real-time executor configuration
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$